NetApp/FSx-ONTAP-samples-scripts/Monitoring/monitor-ontap-services/README.md

 file is JSON.
 JSON is basically a series of "key" : "value" pairs.
 Where the value can be object that also has "key" : "value" pairs.
 For more information about the format of a JSON file, please refer to this [page](https://www.json.org/json-en.html).
 The JSON schema in this file is made up of an array of objects, with with a key name of "services".
-Each element of the "services" array is an object with two keys.
+Each element of the "services" array is an object with at least two keys.
 The first key is “name" which specifies the name of the service it is going to provide matching conditions (rules) for.
 The second key is "rules" which is an array of objects that provide the specific matching condition.
 Note that each service's rules has its own unique schema.
-The following is the unique schema for each of the service's rules.
+Following is the definition of the schema for each service.

 ###### Matching condition schema for System Health (systemHealth)
 Each rule should be an object with one, or more, of the following keys: